56kcloud/Training/DockerCon/monitoring/stats.md

 1. The `docker system info` command provides an overview of the docker host indicating total available CPU, memory, storage, etc

-    `$ docker system info`
+    `docker system info`

     > Scroll through the output to see all the available information

-2. One of the most important commands in the Linux world to check stroage is `df` (Display free disk space).
+2. One of the most important commands in the Linux world to check storage is `df` (Display free disk space).
 Docker has tailored the `df` command for containers.
 Now we see storage information about Containers, Images, and Volumes.

     ```
-    $ docker system df
+    docker system df
     TYPE                TOTAL               ACTIVE              SIZE                RECLAIMABLE
     Images              51                  14                  6.868GB             6.349GB (92%)
     Containers          21                  5                   679.2kB             378.9kB (55%)